Photo by Dave Location: Loveland, Colorado Pictured eating corn and brown rice: Camelot macaws "Comet" & "Tusa"

 - Feather picking/plucking along with moodiness, irritability, etc.

-- Change the diet of your parrot to an organic pellet such as Feed Your Flock.
+- Change the diet of your parrot to an organic pellet such as Organic Life Enhancing Pellets for Parrots.
 Most organic pellets are not sold in pet stores so look online for them instead, FYF is automatically delivered every month so you don't have to even think about it and it comes with a birdie bread recipe that you make with the pellets so your bird will like them from its old diet.

 - Use fatty foods like seeds and nuts strictly for treats and training sessions and not as part of your bird's daily diet.